designbyfront/Import-Data-into-ExpressionEngine/README-advanced.md

     [field_id_XX] => 2010-11-14 21:34 PM
 )
 </pre>
+We can see the structure is the field id mapping to a date string which is of the format "Y-m-d H:i A".

 <br />
 __Step 2.__ - Open `field_type.class.php` and create a new private function